temken/DaMaSCUS/src/README.md

-This folder contains all source files of DaMaSCUS.
+These folders contain all source files of DaMaSCUS.
+The module-specific source files are stored in subdirectories.